polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     ) -> VrfSignature
 ```

-Helper function for validating the signature and returning a `BOOLEAN` value
+Helper function for signature verification returning a `BOOLEAN` value
-indicating the validity of the signature.
+indicating the validity of the signature (`true` on success):

 ```rust
     BandersnatchPublicKey ::= OCTET_STRING;